Home /Search

 BiologicEcologic ISO Feature Dataset symbolization and publication.
 September 5, 2017.

-Surface Material by Ecozone
+Surface Material by Ecodistrict

-The National Ecological Framework for Canada's "Surface Material by Ecozone” dataset provides surface material information within the ecozone framework polygon.
+The National Ecological Framework for Canada's "Surface Material by Ecodistrict” dataset provides surface material information within the ecodistrict framework polygon.
 It provides surface material codes and their English and French language descriptions as well as information about the percentage of the polygon that the component occupies.
 Surface material includes the abiotic material at the earth's surface.
 The materials can be: ICE and SNOW - Glacial ice and permanent snow ORGANIC SOIL - Contains more than 30% organic matter as measured by weight ROCK - Rock undifferentiated MINERAL SOIL - Predominantly mineral particles: contains less than 30% organic matter as measured by weight URBAN - Urban areas.
-Note that only a few major urban area polygons are included on SLC source maps, therefore, do not use for tabulating total urban coverage
+Note that only a few major urban area polygons are included on SLC source maps, therefore, do not use for tabulating total urban coverage.

 Tell us what you think!

-GEO.ca is committed to open dialogue and community building around location-based issues and
+GEO.ca is committed to open dialogue and community building around location-based issues and topics that matter to you.

 Please send us your feedback